Limits on WIMP dark matter with NaI(Tl) crystals in three years of COSINE-100 data

 To estimate the contribution of nuclear recoil events from dark matter interactions in the data, the WIMP energy spectrum was simulated using the publicly available \textsc{DMDD} package~\cite{gluscevic2015dmdd}.
 The nuclear recoil rate, when recoil energy is $E_{nr}$, is calculated using the following equation:

 where $m_{\chi}$ is the dark matter mass, $\mu$ is the reduced mass of the dark matter particle and the target nucleus, $v$ is the dark matter velocity, and $\sigma(q)$ is the WIMP-nucleus scattering cross section as a function of the momentum transfer $q$~\cite{billard2022direct}.
-We assume the standard halo model (SHM), setting the local dark matter density to 0.3\,GeV/$c^2$, and time dependent velocity distribution $f(\mathbf{v},t)$.
-The $\sigma(q)$ is expressed as
+Here, we assume a velocity-independent scattering cross section, as in standard spin-(in)dependent interactions.
+The local dark matter density is set to 0.3\,GeV/$c^2$, and time-dependent velocity distribution $f(\mathbf{v},t)$ follows the standard halo model (SHM).

 while $F(q)$ denotes the nucleus form factor.
 The cross-section for Spin-Independent (SI) interaction is defined as

 when $f_p$ and $f_n$ are coupling constants to protons and neutrons, respectively, and A and Z are the mass and proton numbers of the nucleus.
 Similarly, the cross-section for Spin-Dependent (SD) interaction is defined as